 Inducted to the Academy of Distinguished Alumni on

-As General Manager of the SFPUC, Mr. Kelly manages the third largest municipal utility in California, and the Hetch Hetchy Regional Water System.
+As General Manager of the SFPUC, Mr. Kelly managed the third largest municipal utility in California, and the Hetch Hetchy Regional Water System.
 SFPUC is responsible for providing: retail drinking water and wastewater services to the residents, businesses, and institutions of San Francisco; wholesale water to three Bay Area counties; and green hydroelectric and solar power to San Francisco’s municipal departments.
-He has overseen $10 billion in capital programs, including the $6.9 billion Sewer System Improvement Program, and the $4.6 billion Water System Improvement Program.
-For over three decades, he has epitomized the “exemplary public servant" of the City and County of San Francisco.
+He oversaw $10 billion in capital programs, including the $6.9 billion Sewer System Improvement Program, and the $4.6 billion Water System Improvement Program.
+For over three decades, he epitomized the “exemplary public servant" of the City and County of San Francisco.

 Mr. Kelly’s writing and insights are featured in The Value of Water: A Compendium of Essays by Smart CEOs.
 He is on the Board of Directors of the National Association of Clean Water Agencies, and is active with the National Society of Black Engineers.
 He has been recognized for his accomplishments including the 2015 Silver SPUR Award for Excellence in Public Service; 2012 Good Government Award for Managerial Excellence; and a 2012 Heroes and Hearts Award for Community Service - SF General Hospital Foundation.
 He is also recipient of the Public Works Leader of the Year Award from the American Public Works Association (APWA) and the Eminent Engineer Award from Tau Beta Pi (national engineering honor society).
 He also co-founded the youth internship program Project Pull, which has been in continuous operation since 1995.